AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ## FAQ
 **Q**: Is there a predefined list of tags?<br>
 **A**: There is no predefined list of tags.
-While the sample data provides an example of how users can make use of tags, users can add their own tags.
+While the sample data provides an example of how users can make use of tags, users can add their own customized tags.

 **Q**: How is my restaurant data stored?<br>
 **A**: FoodTrail stores your data locally on your computer, ensuring your information is private and accessible